 The Physics A level course is exciting, rewarding and challenging.
 Students will be involved in a wide range of activities from developing materials for artificial joints to designing fusion reactors that replicate the sun!
 Through the study of the particles or the observation of the outer regions of the universe, you will be able to appreciate the everyday world around you and answers questions like "how does an aeroplane fly?" and "why is the sky blue?"
-If you have an enquiring mind, are adaptable and like challenges then A level Physics is for you.
+If you have an enquiring mind, are adaptable and like challenges, then A level Physics is for you.

-You will require at least a Grade 5-5 in GCSE Science (Higher Tier) or a single Physics GCSE of Grade 5 or higher and a Grade 5 or higher in Mathematics (Higher Tier) and English Language.
-Studying Mathematics at A level will complement and support Physics A level but is not essential.
+You will require at least a Grade 5-5 in GCSE Science (Higher Tier) or a single Physics GCSE of Grade 5 or higher (Higher Tier) and a Grade 5 or higher in Mathematics (Higher Tier) and English Language.
+Studying Mathematics at A level will complement and support Physics A level, but is not essential.

-We follow the OCR Syllabus A for Physics.
+We follow the OCR Syllabus A for Physics and you will study the following topics:

-Measurements, errors and practical skills

-Forces and motion
+Measurements, errors and practical skills Forces and motion Waves Materials Electricity Quantum Physics

-Waves

-Materials

-Electricity

-Quantum Physics

-Thermal physics and gas laws

-Circular motions and oscillations

-Gravitational fields

-Stars and cosmology

-Electric fields and capacitance

-Further mechanics and thermal physics

-Magnetic fields

-Radioactivity and nuclear physics

-Medical imaging
+Thermal physics and gas laws Circular motions and oscillations Gravitational fields Stars and cosmology Electric fields and capacitance Further mechanics and thermal physics Magnetic fields Radioactivity and nuclear physics Medical imaging

-Practical work is at the heart of Physics at A Level practical skills are assessed by a written examination as well as through the practical endorsement.
+Practical work is at the heart of Physics as A Level practical skills are continuously assessed throughout the 2 years course and may also be part of the written examination.